25 Fun Games for Tweens to Try this Year

 Balloon or Blow:

 This one is fun and has been around for years!
 With Balloon and Blow, all you need is a pack of long skinny balloons and two teams.
 Each team leader gets a skinny balloon that is already blown up.
 They take the balloon and grasp it between their knees in order to hold it up from the floor.
 When the ref says “Go”, each team works at getting the balloon down the line.
-This is done by passing the balloon from knee to knee, without touching or breaking it.
+This is done by passing the balloon from knee to knee, without touching it with any other body part or breaking it.
 Breaking the balloon starts the process over for the team.
 Whoever gets the balloon from the first person to the last without dropping or breaking it gets the win!

 Tricky Ball:

 For those who love ball games and sports, this one is sure to be a treat.
 It starts with a group of players in a circle a few feet apart from each other.
-The ball starts in someone’s hands and it is passed to the left as quickly as possible.
+The ball starts in someone’s hands, and it is passed to the left as quickly as possible.
 If someone misses the ball or drops it on the ground, a handicap is added.
 For the first, the person must only use one hand from then on.
 The second time, they must use the other hand.
-Third, they must kneel on one knew but can use hands again.
+Third, they must kneel on one knee but can use hands again.
 Fourth, both knees must hit the ground but all hands are in play.
 The last two you would stay on your knees but lose one hand, then the other.
 At the point, you would be dropped from the game.
 Whoever is left at the end is the winner.

 Freeze Tag: